tarekalahy/tarekalahy.github.io/_posts/2016-11-08-readium-lcp.md

 permalink: /readium-lcp/
 ---

+### Useful Links

+You can find the full Readium LCP Specifications here: [Readium LCP Specifications](/lcp-specs/).

+More informations about Readium LCP on the [EDRLab website](https://edrlab.org/edrlab/readium-lcp-principles/).

+### Introduction

-There are four major parts to the LCP workflow:
+There are four major parts to the Readium LCP workflow:

 - The server, which packages the books provided by the publisher,
 - The client code which manages the user's authentication and opens and decrypts the book,